-When we are unaware of or avoiding our trauma, those repeated dualistic experiences trigger us into to recognizing our trauma energy.
-These repeated experiences are like re-breaking a bone in order for it to be set and healed correctly.
-When we aren’t paying attention or aren’t aware of the opportunity for healing, the universe and our subconscious mind, via the Law of Attraciton, keeps leading us back into situations and relationships that repeating the patterns to get our attention.
+When we are unaware of or avoiding our trauma, those repeated dualistic experiences may trigger us into to recognizing our trauma energy.
+These repeated experiences can act like re-breaking a bone in order for it to be set and healed correctly.
+When we aren’t paying attention or aren’t aware of the opportunity for healing, our subconscious patterns keep us repeating situations and relationships that mirror our past trauma.
 Once you start to pay attention, you’re able to engage in the process consciously and end the pattern.

 In this way, you can look at the Law of Attraction as the mechanism through which we experience karma, and psychology as the avenue we use to heal karma and harness the Law of Attraction.

 I want to emphasize again that karma is not a system of reward and punishment, or a scorecard, and you do not magically manifest everything in your life, especially not abuse and trauma.
 These are the consequences of other people’s actions.
 It is their karma.